Francis Albert Zentkovich

 Uniontown

-Francis Albert Zentkovich, 78, of Menallen Township, Uniontown, passed away Friday, September 16, 2022.
+Francis "Frank" Albert Zentkovich, 78, of Menallen Township, Uniontown, passed away Friday, September 16, 2022, in his home, with his loving family and close friends by his side.
+He was born October 29, 1943, in Uniontown, a son of George and Catherine Veronica Selina Zentkovich.

-Frank's funeral arrangements are incomplete, will be announced tomorrow and have been entrusted to the KISH-FABRY FUNERAL HOME, INC., New Salem.
+In addition to his parents, Frank was preceded in death by an infant brother, Thomas.

+Frank proudly served his country in the United States Air Force, where he served as a chaplain's assistant.

 Condolences are welcome at kish-fabry.com.